 This temple was deliberately flooded as part of the dam construction in recent years.
-In the dry season, when the water in the lake is at its lowest, you can walk the temple grounds and observe the old ruins, which are very different from typical Thai temples 📜 This temple was constructed by the Mons and Karen tribespeople who originated from Burma, hence the difference in architectural construction and decor 👨🎓
+During the dry season, when the water levels in the lake are at their lowest, it is possible to walk on the temple grounds and observe the ancient ruins.
+These ruins are distinct from typical Thai temples and offer a unique experience 📜 This temple was constructed by the Mons and Karen tribespeople who originated from Burma, hence the difference in architectural construction and decor 👨🎓

 During the wet season, you take a boat ride from the Mon Bridge to the lake; you will be able to see the tallest structure, which is the steeple of the stupa, as well as the main entranceway to the temple 🧐 A morning boat ride is best when mist shrouds the lake and is the site for very good pictures of a mysterious temple lying hidden in the deep green waters of the lake.
 Last but not necessarily least, your tour of Kanchanaburi temples will include the twin sisters, Wat Tham Sua and Wat Tham Khao Noi 🎓